openebs-archive/openebs-docs/docs/overview.md

   ```
   helm install --namespace openebs --name openebs stable/openebs
   ```
   **Note:**The helm based installation is only supported for main version releases.
-RC build are only supported through `kubectl apply` method.
+Latest RC build are only supported through kubectl apply method.
+Current latest main version is 0.9.0.

   <font size="4">(or)</font>